Racism in the United States: Media

-A 2017 report by Travis L. Dixon (of the University of Illinois at Urbana-Champaign) found that major media outlets tended to portray Black families as dysfunctional and dependent while white families were portrayed as stable.
-These portrayals may suggest that poverty and welfare are primarily Black issues.
+A 2017 report by Travis L. Dixon, professor at the University of Illinois at Urbana-Champaign, found that major media outlets tended to portray Black families as dysfunctional and dependent, while portraying white families as stable.
+These portrayals included suggestions that poverty and welfare are primarily Black issues.
 According to Dixon, this can reduce public support for social safety programs and lead to stricter welfare requirements.

 African Americans who possess a lighter skin complexion and "European features," such as lighter eyes, and smaller noses and lips have more opportunities in the media industry.
 For example, film producers hire lighter-skinned African Americans more often, television producers choose lighter-skinned cast members, and magazine editors choose African American models that resemble European features.
 A content analysis conducted by Scott and Neptune (1997) shows that less than one percent of advertisements in major magazines featured African American models.
-When African Americans did appear in advertisements they were mainly portrayed as athletes, entertainers, or unskilled laborers.
+When African Americans did appear in advertisements, they were mainly portrayed as athletes, entertainers, or unskilled laborers.
 In addition, seventy percent of the advertisements that feature animal print included African American women.
 Animal print reinforces the stereotypes that African Americans are animalistic in nature, sexually active, less educated, have lower income, and extremely concerned with personal appearances.
 Concerning African American males in the media, darker-skinned men are more likely to be portrayed as violent or more threatening, influencing the public perception of African American men.
 Since dark-skinned males are more likely to be linked to crime and misconduct, many people develop preconceived notions about the characteristics of Black men.

-During and after slavery, minstrel shows were a very popular form of theater that involved white and Black people in Blackface portraying Black people while doing demeaning things.
-The actors painted their faces with Black paint and overlined their lips with bright red lipstick to exaggerate and make fun of Black people.
-When minstrel shows died out and television became popular, Black actors were rarely hired and when they were, they had very specific roles.
+During and after slavery, minstrel shows were a very popular form of theater that involved white and Black people in Blackface, portraying Black people while doing demeaning things.
+The actors painted their faces with Black paint and overlined their lips with bright red lipstick, to exaggerate and make fun of Black people.
+When minstrel shows died out and television became popular, Black actors were rarely hired, and when they were, they had very specific roles.
 These roles included being servants, slaves, idiots, and criminals.